Florida Dog Bite Injury Lawyer

 If you or a loved one suffered physical or emotional trauma because of dog bite injury, contact one of our Florida dog bite injury attorneys.

 At Lytal, Reiter, Smith, Ivey & Fronrath, we do everything we can to make complicated legal issues as simple as possible.
 We offer several options for learning more about Florida dog-bite injury claims.
 All of our contact information can be found HERE.
 You can also use the Live Chat on our Home Page to ask any questions or discuss any concerns you may have with one of our knowledgeable representatives.
-To speak to someone by phone, call our toll-free number 1800-654-2024.
+To speak to someone by phone, call our number (561) 655-1990.